pybala/pybala.github.io/content/blog/2019-01-29-pyspark-sharing-spark-context-and-spark-session-across/index.md

 date: "2019-01-29"
 canonical: "https://balakumar.net.in/pyspark-sharing-spark-context-and-spark-session-across/"
 categories:
-  - "bigdata"
+  - "Data Engineering"
-  - "pyspark"
+  - "Big Data"
 tags:
-  - "pyspark"
-  - "spark"
+  - "Spark"
-  - "sparkcontext"
+  - "PySpark"
-  - "sparksession"
+  - "Python"
 ---

 Many of you have wondered about sharing the same Spark context across scripts.